Planning a trip to Quebec City? We’ve put together a list of the best things to do in Quebec City that is sure to make your trip a memorable one.

 It is a big city which feels like a small village, a place where one can experience living history first hand.

-The real question is, how can you not visit Quebec City?
-You know, aside from a global pandemic which restricts travel.
+the real question is, how can you not visit quebec city?

 Standing majestically atop Cap Diamant, overlooking the Saint-Lawrence River, Fairmont Château Frontenac is the most iconic building in Quebec City; and an important part of the city’s history.